Downloading SU2 and SU2_EDU

 To download SU2, please take a few seconds to register by filling out the form on the page linked below.
 Upon registration, you will be re-directed to the appropriate distribution of the software.
 If you have already registered, you may proceed to directly to the download page you were provided.
 The information we collect is used ONLY for usage statistics by the ADL development team.
 You will only be contacted for notification of critical bug fixes.
 We encourage all our users to join our growing community by joining the susquared-users mailing list.
 Your cooperation is greatly appreciated and lets us build a better tool to suit the needs of our community.
 Thanks!

 Note I: Binary distributions for Mac OS X and Linux have reduced functionality; all optional libraries and dependencies are removed.
-To run CGNS meshes and parallel computations, you must download the developers version (see below) and compile the source code locally.
+To run CGNS meshes and parallel computations, you must download the developers version (see below) and compile from source.

-Note II: The Windows installer contains options for building with MPICH and CGNS support.
+Note II: The Windows installer contains options for building with MPI and CGNS support.

 Note I: The simplified structure of this version of SU2 makes it well suited for students and beginners in CFD.
 SU2 EDU is ideal for use in CFD courses, for independent studies, or just to learn about a new field!

 Note I: We now host a set of binaries for use on the Raspberry Pi (with the Raspbian OS) contributed by the open-source community (thanks Travis Carrigan!).
 The full SU2 suite and a version of SU2_EDU for the Raspberry Pi are now both available!

 Developer VersionsSU2 and SU2_EDU are hosted on github.
 This provides a number of ways to access the source code:

 - Using a git client you may clone into the repository.
 On a Linux/Unix/Mac system with the standard git client, this can be done by executing --

 $ git clone https://github.com/su2code/SU2